slashssab/Facial-Recognition/README.md

 - opencv-python
 - ctypes

->Capturing image form your camera
+>Capturing an image form your camera

->Save images of your face, and force the program to learn It
+>Save the images of your face, and force the program to learn It